-Executive Committee of the Whole re: Technology Access Foundation (TAF) 12/18/19
+Presentation re: Technology Access Foundation (TAF)

 Seattle Public Schools is committed to making its online information accessible and usable to all people, regardless of ability or technology.
 Meeting web accessibility guidelines and standards is an ongoing process that we are consistently working to improve.